antonfirsov/docs/2016/07-Net-Framework-4-6-2-RS1/Framework-4-6-2-Release-RS1.md

   </appSettings>
 </configuration>
  ```
-This known issue occurs due to the way clients using NetNamedPipeBinding find the underlying pipe name to communicate with the service.
-Services create a named pipe based on the base address they are listening on, but clients are given a full endpoint address.
-As a result, the client has to do a search to find the correct pipe name to connect to.
-First it tries to connect to the full endpoint address given, for example “net.pipe://localhost/MyService/Endpoint”.
-If no service is found listening to the pipe for that location it checks the next possible base address, “net.pipe://localhost/MyService”, and continues until it finds a URI that has a service listening.
-Internally WCF uses a shared memory location to check if a service is listening at a pipe name before connecting.

-This issue comes from the fact that WCF services write to a different shared memory location depending on permissions.
-If a service is running as administrator or has the SeCreateGlobalPrivilege permission, WCF will use global memory, otherwise it will use local memory.
-Currently WCF clients search for any services in global memory before checking local memory.
-This causes an issue where if a machine has a service running as administrator listening at “net.pipe://localhost” all clients on that machine will find this service before any un-elevated services.
-The above AppSetting forces clients to search for the service listening at the best matching URI to their requested endpoint, rather than the first service found.

 ##DataContractJsonSerializer Improvements
 The [DataContractJsonSerializer](https://msdn.microsoft.com/en-us/library/bb412179.aspx) has been improved to better support multiple daylight saving time adjustment rules.
 When turning on the new setting, DataContractJsonSerializer will use the [TimeZoneInfo](https://msdn.microsoft.com/en-us/library/system.timezoneinfo.aspx) class instead of the[TimeZone](https://msdn.microsoft.com/en-us/library/system.timezone) class.
 The TimeZoneInfo class supports the multiple adjustment rule, which makes it possible to work with historic time zone data.
 This is useful when a time zone has different daylight saving time adjustment rules, such as (UTC+2) Istanbul.